 The SIU Green Fund Project Grant

-Do you have a great sustainability project idea?
-Please consider applying to the Green Fund!
+Do you have a sustainability project idea?
+Consider applying to the Green Fund!
 Information on previously funded Green Fund projects can be found on our Green Funded Projects page.

 - Application & Important Dates